AdobeDocs/commerce-marketplace/src/pages/guides/sellers/extension-version.md

 1. For **Marketplace Version Number**, enter a version number for the extension as you want it to appear in the Marketplace listing.
 For example: 1.0.0

-1. Select the **Magento Compatibility** for the extension including the Magento edition (Open Source or Commerce) and version.
+1. Select the **Compatibility** and version for the extension, including whether it is support for Adobe Commerce or Magento Open Source.

     For **Requested Launch Date**, select an option: